-- 1. OSHA limits are the legal exposure limits allowed by United States law and are enforceable. - 2.
-NIOSH limits are recommended values and are not enforceable by law. - 3.
-ACGIH limits are recommended values and are not enforceable by law.
+1. OSHA limits are the legal exposure limits allowed by United States law and are enforceable.

+2. NIOSH limits are recommended values and are not enforceable by law.

-4. In Europe, the SDS of the supplier shall be consulted to find the applicable regulatory exposure limits in the different European countries where determined.
+3. In Europe, the SDS of the supplier shall be consulted to find the applicable regulatory exposure limits in the different European countries where determined.